uob-coms20007/uob-coms20007.github.io/computability/relations.md

     then that would reveal a lot of interesting things for this unresolved conjecture!

     However, we can show that $U$ is semi-decidable.
-It is semi-decided by the following program (wrt `n`), which computes every number in the sequence until it reaches $1$.
+Its semi-characteristic function $\xi_U$ is computed by the following program (wrt `n`), which calculates every number in the sequence until it reaches $1$.
     ```
     if (n = 0) then skip else {
       while (! (n = 1)) {